maryamelsaket/InternIntelligence_plant_disease_calssification/README.md

 [https://data.mendeley.com/datasets/tywbtsjrjv/1]

 ## Note
-i uploaded the model.keras to drive due to size constraints in github free plan Due to time constraints, the results for this project are not included in this repository.
-However, the code is fully functional, and you can check it directly in the Kaggle Notebook for now. here is the link:
+i uploaded the "model.keras" to drive due to size constraints in github free plan.

+the note is big in size so to view it you can load it in your local machine or simply check it here:
 [https://www.kaggle.com/code/mariamelsaket/plant-disease-classification-with-xception]